-- 36. Blind people and people with print disabilities can independently access and interact with printed materials only when they are in accessible electronic formats (e.g., Word or html) that are compatible with screen reader software.
-When electronic documents are compatible with screen reader software, blind and print disabled people can fully and independently access and interact with the documents. - 37.
-Several screen reader software programs are available, including JAWS, NVDA, and VoiceOver. - 38.
-The World Wide Web Consortium ("W3C") develops international standards for the web.
+36. Blind people and people with print disabilities can independently access and interact with printed materials only when they are in accessible electronic formats (e.g., Word or html) that are compatible with screen reader software.
+When electronic documents are compatible with screen reader software, blind and print disabled people can fully and independently access and interact with the documents.

+37. Several screen reader software programs are available, including JAWS, NVDA, and VoiceOver.

+38. The World Wide Web Consortium ("W3C") develops international standards for the web.
 The Web Content Accessibility Guidelines 2.0, Success Criteria A and AA, issued by the W3C Web Accessibility Initiative, provide an international consensus standard for making electronic materials accessible to blind and print disabled people using screen reader software.
 These guidelines do not depend on the type of screen reader software being used.
 The guidelines have been adopted as the legal standard for federal government technology under Section 508 of the Rehabilitation Act, 36 C.F.R. § 1194.1, App.
-A, E205.4, and certain state laws, regulations, and policies, including the State of Alabama Information Technology Standard, Standard 530S2-00: Universal Accessibility.
-A See also, e.g., TX Admin.
+A, E205.4, and certain state laws, regulations, and policies, including the State of Alabama Information Technology Standard, Standard 53082-00: Universal Accessibility.4 See also, e.g., TX Admin.
 Code §§ 213.10, 213.11, 213.15, 213.16;

-&lt;sup>4 https://oit.alabama.gov/wp-content/uploads/2017/09/Standard 530S2 Universal Accessibility.pdf.
+4 https://oit.alabama.gov/wp-

+content/uploads/2017/09/Standard_530S2_Universal_Accessibility.pdf.

-Pennsylvania Information Technology Policy ITP-ACC001; Kansas ITEC Policy 1210, Revision 3, Information and Communication Technology Accessibility.
+Pennsylvania Information Technology Policy ITP-ACC001;5 Kansas ITEC Policy 1210,